divine308/Tradepilot/README.md

 ---

-## What TradePilot Does
+# What TradePilot Does

-TradePilot is designed to continuously move through the complete trading lifecycle:
+TradePilot is designed around an autonomous trading workflow that moves through the complete trading lifecycle:

 1. Observe market conditions
 2. Analyze available market data
 3. Identify potential opportunities
 4. Generate a trading decision
-5. Evaluate the proposed trade against risk rules
+5. Evaluate the proposed trade against predefined risk rules
 6. Execute approved trades through Alpaca
 7. Monitor open positions
 8. Apply position-management rules
 9. Continue monitoring for new opportunities

-The objective is to move beyond AI-powered market analysis and create an autonomous agent capable of reasoning, acting, and managing positions within predefined constraints.
+The goal is to move beyond AI-powered market analysis and build a system capable of reasoning, acting, and managing positions within clearly defined constraints.

 ---

 # Multi-Agent Architecture

-TradePilot uses specialized agents rather than relying on a single AI prompt to make every decision.
+TradePilot uses specialized agents rather than relying on a single AI prompt to handle the entire trading process.

 ## Market Agent

-The Market Agent is responsible for understanding current market conditions.
+The Market Agent is responsible for collecting and structuring market information for the rest of the system.

 Responsibilities include:

 * Retrieving market data
 * Processing price information
-* Identifying market conditions
+* Identifying relevant market conditions
-* Providing structured market context
+* Building structured market context
-* Supplying information required by downstream agents
+* Supplying information to downstream agents

 ---

 ## Strategy Agent

-The Strategy Agent interprets market information and generates a potential trading decision.
+The Strategy Agent interprets the available market context and generates a potential trading decision.

 Possible decisions include: